Elk Island Public Schools

 Other

-There’s no cost for enrolling in the program; however, there may be a small fee for the CTF course.
+There’s no cost for enrolling in the program, and there is currently also no fee for the CTF course.

 While in Junior High Honours, can my child still participate in extracurricular activities—for example, sports programs?